Pretransplant tests and procedures

 During apheresis, blood is drawn from a vein and circulated through a machine.
 The machine separates your blood into different parts, including stem cells.
 These stem cells are collected and frozen for future use in the transplant.
 The remaining blood is returned to your body.

-If an allogeneic stem cell transplant is planned, you will need a donor.
+If a transplant using stem cells from a donor (allogeneic transplant) is planned, you will need a donor.
 When you have a donor, stem cells are gathered from that person for the transplant.
 This process is often called a stem cell harvest or bone marrow harvest.
 Stem cells can come from your donor's blood or bone marrow.
 Your transplant team decides which is better for you based on your situation.

 The conditioning process